wp-plugins/easy-media-gallery/readme.txt

 The following are other recommended plugins by the author:

 * [Easy Lightbox Popup](http://wordpress.org/plugins/easy-notify-lite/) - The Best Notify and Subscription Form Plugin to display notify popup, announcement and subscribe form with very ease, fancy and elegant.
-* [Easy Image Slider Widget](https://wordpress.org/plugins/image-slider-widget/) - Easy Image Slider Widget - Displaying your image as slider in widget/sidebar area with very easy.
+* [Best Image Slider Plugin](https://wordpress.org/plugins/image-slider-widget/) - Easy Image Slider Widget - Displaying your image as slider in widget/sidebar area with very easy.
 Allows you to customize it to looking exactly what you want.

 == Installation ==